Cochta/cochta.github.io/src/content/work/nested/Ruby.md

 img: /assets/rubyShowcase.gif
 img_alt: gif of the game
 description: |
   A 3D stylized puzzle shooter set in the ancient ruins of the Crystalins, a lost race of living stones.
 Solve puzzles and use magic projectiles to restore their scattered crystals.
+Available on Steam !
 tags:
   - UE5
   - Puzzle Shooter